IBM/aspera-cli/README.md

 ##### Admin Shared Folders

-Admin shared folders, created by administrators in a workspace follow the syntax:
+Admin shared folders, created by administrators in a workspace, follow the syntax:

 ```shell
 ascli aoc admin node do <node ID> permission --workspace=<workspace name> <path to folder>